 Do you have any resolutions this year or plans to cut things down?
-Why not take some inspiration from this list.
-What will 2019 bring for you?
+Why not take some inspiration from this list?

 Smoking is an addictive habit – the nicotine contained in cigarettes sends your brain positive signals, making you feel better, so your body wants more and more.
 Take that away and your body can find it difficult to cope.
 However, quitting is not impossible!